LiF-x/lifxmod.com/howtomakemods/server/helloworld.md

 This will introduce you to setting up local development area as well as introduce you to some of the out of the box functionality of our server framework.

-This series makes the assumption you are using Visual Studio Code when making your Torque Script mods for Life is Feudal: Your Own, and that you have set up your environment according to getting ready.
+This series makes the assumption you are using [Visual Studio Code](https://code.visualstudio.com/){: target="_blank" rel="noopener"} when making your Torque Script mods for Life is Feudal: Your Own, and that you have set up your environment according to getting ready.

 Start off by opening Visual Studio Code, and choose&nbsp;![](/uploads/screenshot-2023-10-19-191040.png){: width="209" height="55"}&nbsp;point it to the mods folder here: